 Stepping into Al Seef Heritage Hotel is like stepping back in time – so much so that even the SuitePad in your room will feel out of place.
 Then again, nothing at this local heritage-inspired property feels typical.
 Here, wooden chests hold everyday hotel amenities, dolly light switches and rotary-style phones add an element of yesteryear, stone floors and palm beams offer architectural authenticity, sadu fabrics enrobe the floor cushions of the majlis outside your room, and dinner at onsite restaurant Saba’a embodies the true essence of a home-cooked meal.
 And get this: even the exfoliating soap uses sands from each of the seven emirates.

-Ironically, the property has been open for under one year, creating yet another reason to (finally) explore Al Seef, a leisure destination located on the south bank of Dubai Creek.
+Opened in 2018, the property has created yet another reason to (finally) explore Al Seef, a leisure destination located on the south bank of Dubai Creek.
 The vicinity is still very much a trade hub, with bustling souks and weathered dhows full of merchandise guaranteeing many opportunities for exploration.
 Jaded residents and first-time tourists alike will love boarding an abra for a bargain AED 1 to cross the creek, walking over to Al Fahidi Historical Neighborhood, photographing the barjeel wind towers that form the Al Seef skyline, and getting lost in the seemingly endless alleys of the area.
 Our hope is that you stumble upon Dukan Namlet to discover Namlet, an Emirati soda dating back to the 1920s, before returning to your beautiful bayt for the night.

 Zabeel House The Greens